Anirudhav93/systemX/README.md

 # systemX
-personal product to build a universal platform for hardware, databases and algorithms
+personal ros-based product to build a universal platform for hardware, databases and algorithms